Institute-Web-Science-and-Technologies/OKB/meetings/README.md

-# Meetings slides: please share the links to oyur slides here
+# Meetings slides: please share the links to your slides here

 ## Meeting 28.04.2016